0123gabriel/Ubuntu_ROS_Tutorial/Apply_Custom_Vehicle.md

 3. Then open your Downloads folder, right click on the Blender file, and click on Extrat to.
 Then choose the location where you want that file to be extracted.

-4. Go to the directory where the file was extracted and oyou will see a new folder.
+4. Go to the directory where the file was extracted and you will see a new folder.
 Double click on it, and then you can luanch blender by clicking the executable file.
 The image below shows which one should it be.

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/da7f0058-188c-4d32-b042-5ab56310a1e8)